openstack/nova-specs/specs/ussuri/approved/support-glance-multiple-backend.rst

 Use Cases
 ---------
-1. Operator wants to upload all the snapshot or backup images to one specific/dedicated store in Glance.
+1. Operator wants to upload all the snapshots or backup images to one specific/dedicated store in Glance.
 2. Fast snapshot using ceph even ceph is not a default store in glance.